UCL-EO/geog0111/notebooks/Install.md

         ~/geog0111/notebooks/bin/postBuild

-8. This should all be good to go now, but you should make sure that the new settings have taken place by stopping are restarting the notebook server.
+8. This should all be good to go now, but you should make sure that the new settings have taken place by stopping and restarting the notebook server.
 To do this:

    * click on the `Control Panel` button at the top right of the notebook page.
    * then click the big red button to stop the server